 This section presents the main results.
-First, Section IV.1 presents the time series of asset purchases shocks.
-Second, Section IV.2 reports the impulse responses of asset purchases shocks.
-Third, Section IV.3 assesses the quantitative importance of asset purchases shocks through a variance decomposition.
-Fourth, to establish the contribution of asset purchases shocks to business cycle fluctuations over time, Section IV.4 displays the historical decomposition.
-Fifth, Section IV.5 conducts some robustness of the results.
+First, Section IV.1 presents the time series of asset purchase shocks.
+Second, Section IV.2 reports the impulse responses of asset purchase shocks.
+Third, Section IV.3 assesses the quantitative importance of asset purchase shocks through a variance decomposition.
+Fourth, to establish the contribution of asset purchase shocks to business cycle fluctuations over time, Section IV.4 displays the historical decomposition.

-$^{^{10}}$ Note also that no APP decision has been made outside of a Governing Council.
+11Note also that no APP decision has been made outside of a Governing Council during our sample period.